Chocolate Chia Seed Pudding (w/ Cherry Topping!)

 For the Cherries Jubilee

-- 2 cups sweet cherries, pitted, fresh or frozen
+- 2 cups sweet cherries, pitted (fresh or frozen)

-- 2 tbsp pure maple syrup
+- 2 tablespoons pure maple syrup

-- 2 tbsp water
+- 2 tablespoons water

-- 1 tsp almond extract, (optional)
+- 1 teaspoons almond extract (optional)

 Instructions

-- Make the chia seed pudding: In a large bowl or jar, whisk or shake together the coconut milk, non-dairy milk, chia seeds, cacao powder, maple syrup, and sea salt.
+- Make the chia seed pudding: In a large bowl or jar, whisk or shake together the coconut milk, milk, chia seeds, cacao powder, maple syrup, and sea salt.

 - For a smoother consistency, place the mixture in a blender and blend on high until smooth.

 - Cover and refrigerate for at least 2 hours to thicken, whisking or shaking occasionally.
-If the pudding seems thin after 2 hours add additional chia seeds one tablespoon at a time, letting it sit for half an hour each time, until the mixture achieves a pudding-like consistency.
+If the pudding seems thin after 2 hours, add additional chia seeds one tablespoon at a time, letting it sit for half an hour each time, until the mixture achieves a pudding-like consistency.
 If the mixture is too thick, add a splash more milk.

 - Meanwhile, make the cherries jubilee: Combine the cherries, maple syrup and water in a medium saucepan.
 Cover, heat to high, then simmer on medium-low for 8 minutes, stirring occasionally